cloudflare/cloudflare-docs/content/analytics/graphql-api/_index.md

 ## Clients

+We are using [GraphiQL](https://github.com/skevy/graphiql-app) for our example GraphQL queries.
 There are many other popular open-source clients that you can find online, such as [Altair](https://altair.sirmuel.design) and [Insomnia](https://insomnia.rest).